-When you repot, look for a pot that is a few inches bigger than your plant’s current container.
+When you repot, look for a few inches bigger pot than your plant’s current container.
 Don’t forget to check for drainage holes!

-Common Rhapis excelsa Problems & How to Treat Them
+Common Broadleaf Lady Palm Problems & How to Treat Them

 Root rot is a term used to describe various fungi that destroy plant roots.
 As the fungi destroy the plant’s roots, the rest of the plant begins to decline.

-Some symptoms of root rot include stunted plants, yellow leaves, and wilting leaves.
-If you notice any of these, it’s a good idea to check your plant’s roots for any mushy or discolored spots.
+Some root rot symptoms include stunted plants, yellow leaves, and wilting leaves.
+If you notice any of these, you should check your plant’s roots for any mushy or discolored spots.

-Overwatering is one of the main causes of root rot.
+Overwatering is one of the leading causes of root rot.
 Many of the types of fungi that cause root rot thrive in moist environments.

 If you think your plant has root rot, decrease how often you water.
-Additionally, make sure you are using well-draining potting soil as well as a planter with drainage holes.
+Additionally, make sure you are using well-draining potting soil and a planter with drainage holes.

 There are various reasons why your plant’s leaves are turning yellow or brown.
-To figure out exactly what’s causing this discoloration, you’ll need to observe the environment as well as your plant’s history.
+To figure out exactly what’s causing this discoloration, you’ll need to observe the environment and your plant’s history.

 All of the following may be the cause of yellow or brown leaves.

 - Too much water.
-If your plant is always sitting in wet soil, it won’t be able to obtain the oxygen and nutrients it needs.
-Make sure your pot has drainage holes, use a well-draining potting mix, and water only when the top inch of soil is dry.
+If your plant is constantly sitting in wet soil, it won’t be able to obtain the oxygen and nutrients it needs.
+Ensure your pot has drainage holes, use a well-draining potting mix, and water only when the top inch of soil is dry.

 - Not enough water.
 If you forget to water your plant for a few weeks, you may notice its leaves become yellow and dry.
 Make sure to water every one to two weeks during the summer.

 - Nutrient deficiency.
-If you notice your plant’s leaves slowly turning yellow, they may be lacking nutrients like nitrogen or phosphorus.
+If you notice your plant’s leaves slowly turning yellow, they may lack nutrients like nitrogen or phosphorus.
 Add some fertilizer and wait a few weeks to see if the color improves.

 Broadleaf lady palms generally don’t experience too many problems with pests, but numerous insects do attack the plants.
 Here are some common pests to watch out for as well as how to deal with them.

-If you notice your plant is covered with a cottony-like substance, take a closer look.
+If your plant is covered with a cotton-like substance, take a closer look.
 Mealybugs are soft-bodied insects that resemble white dust or cotton.

 These insects suck the juices from your plant.
 Not only can this cause plant decline, but it can also lead to the introduction and spread of disease.

 If you see a few mealybugs, you can wipe them off your plants with a wet, soapy towel.
-Alternatively, you can use insecticidal soap or neem oil to spray larger amounts.
+Alternatively, you can spray larger amounts of insecticidal soap or neem oil.